 Williams shows a rare more sensitive side to his acting skills with his wonderfully touching performance of this doctor.
 We can feel through his body language and this character’s initial nervousness and awkwardness around the patients and others.
 It is wonderful to watch these slowly evaporate, as Sayer’s confidence increases in his interactions with his patients.

-This an awakening for him.
+This was an awakening for him.
 It is lovely to watch Sayers increase in confidence particularly with Leonard and the medical and nursing staff.
 Williams shows the gentle, caring side to this character both emphatically and realistically.

 His performance in a non-patronising and convincing manner throughout.
 It is only sad that this acting side to Williams was not seen more in more movies with him and he deservingly received a Golden Globe nomination.

-Robert De Niro also shows a moving, emotive portrayal of Leonard with one of his most mesmerising performances of his career.
+Robert De Niro also shows a moving, emotive portrayal of Leonard with one of the most mesmerising performances of his career.
 He shows the physical symptoms that Leonard experiences in an authentic rather than sensationalist way.

 As we experienced Leonard’s journey from his awakening to his return to catatonia, we share his joy and sense of wonder during that short period.
 Heartwarming scenes of Leonard on his trip with Sayer outside the hospital, seen through Leonard’s eyes, made you feel that you too were experiencing these events for the first time.
-In contrast, his scenes where his physical symptoms return are more heartbreaking and emotional.
+In contrast, the scenes where his physical symptoms return are more heartbreaking and emotional.

 Penelope Ann Miller in her supportive role as Paula, adds a lovely sweet performance.
 Her scenes where Paula learns about Leonard and his situation were tenderly and genuinely played.
-In her performance, she showed great depths to her character.
+In her performance, she showed great depth to her character.
 Paula showing her support for his character from their first meeting to when his symptoms had fully returned.